5 green, fair and local choices for travelers in Cusco

 Selling and manufacturing jewelry in Peruvian designs, this shop is dedicated to train and hire people from rural areas.
 The trainees learn sustainable artisan skills in an eight-year program.
 They also offer tours through the workshop for tourists where you can see the manufacturer work!

 If you aren´t just passing through Cusco, you might have the chance to cook for yourself.
 It would be better to avoid the food at the local markets and instead cook in your apartment or hostel´s kitchen.
-Although eating meals in the markets should be avoided, Cusco has three centrally located markets that offer locally grown, fresh products for you!
+Cusco has three centrally located markets that offer locally grown, fresh products for you!

 San Pedro market